UK apologises to former Libyan dissident Belhaj over rendition - Journal du Cameroun

 “On behalf of Her Majesty’s government, I apologise to you unreservedly,” the letter read.

-Belhaj, who became Tripoli’s military commander after Libyan leader Moamer Kadhafi was ousted in the 2011 revolution, claimed British complicity in their capture by the CIA and subsequent torture by his regime.
+Belhaj, who became Tripoli’s military commander after Libyan leader Moamer Kadhafi was ousted in the 2011 revolution, claimed British complicity in the couple’s capture by the CIA and later torture by his regime.

 The British government accepted the couple “were subjected to a harrowing ordeal which caused them significant distress”, and said that it had reached “a full and final settlement” with them both.